esper-io/console_docs/docs/devices-groups/management.md

-# What is the Unmanaged Device Group in the Directory View?
+# What is the Directory Management Device Group in the Directory View?

 All the devices that do not have a group assigned to them will be placed in the Unmanaged Devices Group.
 To edit and manage the device settings, the devices need to be a part of a group.